axuno/Volleyball-League/README.md

  * Individual settings (e.g. number of records, number of rounds, etc.)
  * Individual pages, e.g. for the game rules
  * Optimized for mobile devices: Comfortable operation on smartphones, tablets or desktop PCs
- * Localizable for language, region and time zone
+ * Localizable for language, region and time zone (currently with translations to English and German)
- * Runs on Windows und Linux
  * The platform software is Open Source

  ## Technology

   * ASP.NET Core 3.1 web-development framework
-  * C#
+  * C# programming language
   * Microsoft SQL Server database (2016+)
   * Bootstrap 4 as the HTML, CSS, and JavaScript framework

+  ## Live website

+  There is a [live website](https://volleyball-liga.de/) running the platform software.